Image credit: Bottega Veneta

 • It has a policy to protect biodiversity throughout its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Bottega Veneta “It's a Start”.
+Here we rate Bottega Veneta “Good”.
 These are a few factors influencing its score:

 • More than half its final production stage is certified by Social Accountability International - SA8000.